ysshwetha/tbanlt560-breast-cancer/README.md

-This R Markdown file contains code to classfiy breast cancer data into benign or malignant based on 8 other features.
-This code uses various algorithms and then combines all the algorithms to obtain the best result
+This project classfiies breast cancer into benign or malignant based on 8 features in R language.
+This project uses various classification algorithms and then combines all the algorithms to obtain the best result